kalvinarts/nedb-restroute/README.md

 ###Design decisions

-After some testing I found out that all non `Number` values where casted to `String` by the express bodyParser so I decided to stringify the __options__ object and parse it on the server to avoid this issue.
+After some testing I found out that all `Number` values where casted to `String` by the express bodyParser so I decided to stringify the __options__ object and parse it on the server to avoid this issue.

 It's a real shame because I wanted to keep the querying as simple as posible from the begining... :(

-By the moment I have some work done on a browser and server modules to make as simple as posible the querying of the REST interface.
+By the moment I have some work done on browser and server modules to make as simple as posible the querying of the REST interface.
 When done will be added to the [Related modules](#related-modules) section.

 ###MongoDB